Updated: Feb 12

 Parts of Communication

-I see communication as having four main components: Method (how communication occurs), Delivery (How the message is delivered), Receipt (how the messages is received), and Feedback (making sure the correct message was given and understood)
+Some models have up to 8 components of communication.
+However, I like to keep it simple and see communication as having four main components that we can influence: Method (how communication occurs), Delivery (How the message is delivered), Receipt (how the messages is received), and Feedback (making sure the correct message was given and understood)

 Video, Text, Sound, Pictures, Body Language, Conversation